Used and loved by millions

 When all is said and done

-Emphasizes that after everything has been considered, the following is the conclusion.
+An idiomatic expression suggesting that after everything has been taken into account, this is the result.

 At the end of the day